 About the Program

 Most students pursue the Bachelor of Fine Arts (BFA) degree.
 Our faculty are all practicing artists and designers.
-Graduates have gone on to careers as independent artists, attended national graduate programs, apprenticed with renowned artists, and entered the industrial design field.
+Graduates have gone on to careers as independent artists, educators, attended national graduate programs, apprenticed with renowned artists, and entered the industrial design field.

 ARTD 210 Ceramics: Foundations